-Barrel cactus are the classic desert denizens of lore.
-There are two genus types, the Echinocactus and the Ferrocactus.
+Barrel cacti are the classic desert denizens of lore.
+There are a number of barrel cactus varieties within two genus types, the Echinocactus and the Ferrocactus.
 The Echinocactus has a fuzzy crown of fine spines, while the Ferrocactus are ferociously thorned.
-Each one can be grown as a houseplant or in less common situations the arid garden and are attractive additions to a succulent display.
-Growing barrel cactus requires a sunny location, well-drained potting soil and minimal watering.
+Each one can be grown as a houseplant or in less common situations, the arid garden and are attractive additions to a succulent display.
+Growing barrel cacti requires a sunny location, well-drained potting soil, and minimal watering.

 How to Grow Barrel Cactus